kkdevs/Patchwork/README.md

 This is a fork of the KK engine adding some more features to it

-* A bit of performance improvements
+* Performance improvements
-* Exposing (almost) all game serialized metadata as CSV files
+* Exposing (almost) all game serialized metadata
-* Various engine internals made configurable
+* Various engine internals made scriptable/configurable
 * Removal of some arbitrary restrictions
 * a lot of small ad-hoc improvements/bugs introduced to the engine

+## No warranty

+Patchwork is very far from being ready for end user use, it's move fast and break things at the moment.
+It's meant mainly for advanced users somewhat familiar with modding, unity or the predecessors of this engine (PH, HS).

+**DO NOT BUNDLE IT IN MODPACKS**.
+Do not bug other people to fix compatibility for patchwork, even if they did that, chances are it would get broken by engine change yet again anyway.
+When mentioning it somewhere, always note that this is meant only for experienced users who know how to troubleshoot compatibility issues.

 ## Card and class save compatibility